 In the last thirty years there’s been a revolution in our scientific understanding of babies and young children, a revolution that’s also transformed our understanding of human nature itself.
-In this talk, Alison Gopnik, Ph.D. will outline some of the new discoveries and their implications for the way we think about young children and ourselves.
-She’ll show that childhood – our long period of helplessness – is responsible for our uniquely human consciousness and our ability to learn, imagine and love.
+In this talk, Alison Gopnik, Ph.D. outlined some of the new discoveries and their implications for the way we think about young children and ourselves.
+She showed that childhood – our long period of helplessness – is responsible for our uniquely human consciousness and our ability to learn, imagine and love.

 About Alison Gopnik, Ph.D.